Ai33L/climt-heatwaves/Model/README.md

 * surface_downwelling_longwave_flux_in_air

 The daily averages of these are saved along the time axis in nested directories in xarray dataset format.

+### Model analysis and others

+1. The *model_state.pdf* file shows a model state after a 3 year spinup.
+From the area-averaged net flux at TOA, the model spinup time is around a year.

+2. The *init_and_clim.py* script is used to perfom 3 year spinup and then compute the 30 year climatology of the model.
+The *visualise.py* script can then be used to plot and inspect the model state and climatology.

+3. For heatwave analysis, we wish to focus on a region between 30$\degree$N and 50$\degree$N and 20$\degree$ wide.
+The *create_mask.py* script is used to make a mask that will be used later.